What is the Small Company Administrative Rescue Process SCARP?

 - An insolvency practitioner (who must be qualified to act as liquidator under the Companies Act) is appointed by the company to begin engagement with creditors and prepare a rescue plan.
 His/Her formal title will be “the Process Advisor”.
 The rescue plan must satisfy the ‘best interest of creditors’ test and provide each creditor with a better outcome than a liquidation.
 In addition to this, no creditor may be unfairly prejudiced by the plan.
 This is in keeping with established principles under examinership

-- Creditors are invited to vote on the rescue plan by day 42 of the insolvency practitioner’s appointment.
+- Creditors are invited to vote on the rescue plan by day 42 of the Process Advisor’s appointment.

-- The rescue plan is approved without the requirement for Court approval provided that 60% in majority and number of creditors in at least one creditor pool vote in favour of the proposal and no creditor raises an objection to the plan within the 21-day cooling off period which follows the vote.
+- The rescue plan is approved without the requirement for Court approval provided that 60% in number and a majority of creditors in at least one creditor pool vote in favour of the proposal and no creditor raises an objection to the plan within the 21-day cooling off period which follows the vote.
 The approval mechanism is drawn from examinership and provides for a cross class cram down.
 This means that where one class of impaired creditor votes in favour of the plan, this decision can then be imposed on all classes of creditors

 - Where an objection to the rescue plan is raised, there is an automatic obligation on the company to seek the Court’s approval.
 This acts as a safeguard for creditors